Xiaohan5349/approw-docs-v1/docs/en/guides/deployment/README.md

 <img src="./images/private-deployment-2.png" width="400"/>

 #### Kubernetes
-If your business scenario carries a relatively high number of users, with ammount of 2,000 or more, you need to consider performance and reliability when deploying privatization.
-We recommend that you use the Kubernetes cloud native model to operate and maintain your IDaaS platform.
+If your business scenario carries a relatively high number of users, with amount of 2,000 or more, you need to consider performance and reliability when deploying privatization.
+We recommend that you use the Kubernetes cloud-native model to operate and maintain your IDaaS platform.

 - Required environment: Kubernetes 1.16 and above.
 - Recommended operating system: CentOS 7.2 and above Ubuntu 18.04 and above.